FROG 2026

 Constantin Kraus

-FROG Organizers, Funding and Partners
+FROG Organizers, Partners and Funding

 The Verein für Angewandte Spieleforschung (Association for Applied Game Studies) is an independent platform that strengthens the field of applied game studies by developing academic insights, making them widely accessible, and bridging research and practice across diverse interdisciplinary contexts and audiences, while fostering responsible dialogue with practitioners and society.